jOethebuilder/kcs-drills/README.md

 # KCS Drills
 ### Kinetic Combat System Drill Generator

 A martial arts drill generator for MSi, Lameco, and Ilustrisimo systems.
-Randomly assigns attack angles to students for training drills.
+Use Visual-Spatial learning to help student memorize and mastere the drill used in these sytem relying on images, colors, diagrams, and text layouts rather than just plain spoken words.
+This is your digital instructor.

 ---